wata727/packer-plugin-amazon-ami-management/README.md

 ## Developing Plugin

 If you wish to build this plugin on your environment, you can use GNU Make build system.
-But this Makefile depends on [Go](https://golang.org/) and [gox](https://github.com/mitchellh/gox).
-At First, you should install each packages.
+But this Makefile depends on [Go](https://golang.org/).
+At First, you should install Go.
+And we use [godep](https://github.com/tools/godep) for dependency management.
+Please looks the [reference](https://godoc.org/github.com/tools/godep)

 ### Run Test
 ```
 make test
+go get github.com/tools/godep
+godep restore
 go get ./...
 go test ./...
 ?       github.com/wata727/packer-post-processor-amazon-ami-management  [no test files]